-I was inspired to become a nurse by my daughter, Catherine, who survived a liver transplant at 4 years old.
-A highly disciplined and hard working nurse, I have extensive experience in acute, critical, and emergency room settings at teaching hospitals.
+My daughter, Catherine, who survived a liver transplant at four years old, inspired me to become a nurse.
+A highly disciplined and hard-working nurse, I have extensive experience in acute, critical, and emergency room settings at teaching hospitals.
 My philosophy of nursing is to find the individual in each patient.
-I am from a rural area of Kentucky, just like my patients, and I treat them in accordance with their cultural and spiritual as well as physical needs, seeking holistic triumph over disease and the fullest recovery possible.
-I find my greatest joy in client-centered care driven by all of the needs of the patient rather than the presence of disease alone.
-I like to think of the nurse as the conductor of an orchestra of care-givers all of whom must first and foremost ‘care’, not just for the patient but also their loved ones.
-Optimal nursing entails always looking for ways to make the best, better.
+I am from a rural area of Kentucky, just like my patients.
+I treat them by their cultural, spiritual, and physical needs, seeking holistic triumph over disease and possible complete recovery.
+I find my greatest joy in client-centered care driven by all of the patient's needs rather than the presence of illness.
+I like to think of the nurse as the conductor of an orchestra of caregivers, all of whom must first and foremost ‘care,’ not just for the patient but also for their loved ones.
+Optimal nursing entails always looking for ways to make the best better.

-I want very much to become a fully fledged professional in the identification, diagnosis, treatment, and especially the monitoring of acute medical problems.
-I am well aware that seeking advanced responsibilities in nursing will be accompanied by profound challenges, irregular hours, and the potential for increased levels of stress.
-I am undaunted, however, in my determination to become a certified FNP because nursing is where I find my greatest joy in life; and I expect that to increase exponentially in the future as my children require less and less of my time.
-I entered into the field of nursing out of a sense of duty, out of a need and a calling to serve my community.
-I look forward to living the balance of my professional life for others, doing everything that I can to improve nursing care in my community.
-I feel strongly that my grades during my ADN Program do not accurately reflect my ability to excel in your program and for this reason I enclose the following addendum to address this issue.
-I thank you for considering my application to your truly exciting program.
+I want to become a fully-fledged professional in identifying, diagnosing, treating, and monitoring acute medical problems.
+I am well aware that seeking advanced responsibilities in nursing will be accompanied by profound challenges, irregular hours, and the potential for increased stress levels.
+However, I am resolute in my determination to become a certified FNP because nursing is where I find my greatest joy.
+I expect that to increase exponentially as my children require less and less of my time.
+I entered the nursing field out of a sense of duty, the needs of my daughter, and a calling to serve my community.
+I look forward to living the balance of my professional life for others and doing everything to improve nursing care in my community.
+My grades during my ADN Program do not accurately reflect my ability to excel in your program.
+For this reason, I enclose the following addendum to address this issue.

 Thank you again so much for considering me for your program.